• Skip to primary navigation

 Prepare the area by sealing off with painter’s tape or a tarp so you can avoid getting stain where you don’t want it (such as patios, furniture, or house siding).
 Sweep the wood with a broom to clear off any leaves or dirt that may have collected while the wood was drying.

-Apply the stain to the wood.
+Apply the Stain to the Wood

 After opening the container of stain, stir it well to ensure the color is even throughout, and pour some into a paint tray.
 Start by applying a small amount of stain to a patch of wood and confirm that you are comfortable with its appearance.